jutge-org/easyinput/README.md

 ### `read_line`

 This function takes no positional arguments.
 It returns the next line in the input stream.
-By default it skips any lines that only contain the newline (`'\n'`) character (this can be modified with the `skip_empty` keyword argument).
+By default, trailing newline characters (CR, LF, or CRLF) are stripped (see the `rstrip` keyword argument).

 > Note that in this case lines that only contain whitespace
 > (other than the trailing newline), such as `' \t  \n'`,